xchem/xchem-align/DEV-GUIDE.md

 ## Prerequisites

-* **Python 3.10** or later
+* **Python 3.10** or **Python 3.11**.
+3.12 is NOT yet supported.

 ## Getting started (to contribute)

 Project dependencies are defined in the `pyproject.toml` file.

-You will need to use Python 3.10 or later (a requirement of the `pyproject.toml` file).
+You will need to use Python 3.10 or 3.11 (a requirement of the `pyproject.toml` file).
-If you prefer to use [conda] you can create a Python 3.10 environment using the `environment.yaml` in this project, otherwise, if you have Python 3.10 or later, you can create an environment using the built-in `venv` module: -
+If you prefer to use [conda] you can create a Python 3.10 environment using the `environment.yaml` in this project, otherwise, if you have Python 3.10 or 3.11, you can create an environment using the built-in `venv` module: -

     python -m venv venv
     source venv/bin/activate
     pip install --upgrade pip

-Make sure you create the venv using Python 3.10 (or later).
+Make sure you create the venv using Python 3.10 or 3.11.

 From your clean virtual environment you can now install the run-time and development dependencies like this: -